 Our team of 5 non-teaching Year Leaders each have responsibility for a year group within the school.
 The Year Leaders’ main role is to create a positive work and behaviour ethos within the school and support pupils with any difficulties they might have.
 The Year Leaders work very closely with the Head of Student Support, who oversees the work of the Year Teams and is responsible for the behaviour and support of pupils.

-Our Safeguarding & Partnership Officer, Hannah Wolfe, primarily supports pupils in relation to safeguarding and child protection matters.
-Whilst in most cases Hannah will have close communication with parents / carers, there are occasions when the school may need to contact other agencies before contacting families.
-Hannah will also meet with parents / carers to complete Early Help Records, and may also signpost pupils and parents to external support.
+Our Safeguarding & Partnership Officer, Gary Dance, primarily supports pupils in relation to safeguarding and child protection matters.
+Whilst in most cases Gary will have close communication with parents / carers, there are occasions when the school may need to contact other agencies before contacting families.
+Gary will also meet with parents / carers to complete Early Help Records, and may also signpost pupils and parents to external support.

 Assistant Headteacher (Personalised Learning): Mrs Helga Maddock – email@example.com